-Prolonged and painful erections, sometimes requiring surgical intervention, have been reported with methylphenidate products in both pediatric and adult patients.
-Priapism was not reported with drug initiation but developed after some time on the drug, often subsequent to an increase in dose.
-Priapism has also appeared during a period of drug withdrawal (drug holidays or during discontinuation).
-Patients who develop abnormally sustained or frequent and painful erections should seek immediate medical attention.
+Prolonged and painful erections, sometimes requiring surgical intervention, have been reported with methylphenidate use in both adult and pediatric male patients.
+Although priapism was not reported with methylphenidate initiation, it developed after some time on methylphenidate, often subsequent to an increase in dosage.
+Priapism also occurred during a period of methylphenidate withdrawal (drug holidays or during discontinuation).

+QuilliChew ER treated patients who develop abnormally sustained or frequent and painful erections should seek immediate medical attention.